 Health - General Resources

-Fulton County public health centers and office locations.
 Fulton County COVID-19 Hotline: (404) 613-8150.
-More information about Fulton County COVID-19 - related services.
-When in Atlanta, please follow city guidelines.
-Protect yourself and others during the COVID-19 pandemic by wearing a face covering.
-Watch Surgeon General Dr. Jerome Adams demonstrate how to make your own mask.
+More information about Fulton County COVID-19 - related services, opens a new window.
+Protect yourself and others during the COVID-19 pandemic by wearing a face covering, opens a new window.
+Fulton County epidemiological data, opens a new window.

 Clearinghouses of easy-to-read health information, news, and "online checkups" on topics such as hearing loss, calculating body mass index, and indoor air quality include:

-- MedlinePlus from the U.S. National Library of Medicine
+- MedlinePlus, opens a new window from the U.S. National Library of Medicine

-- Health Information from the U.S. National Institutes of Health.
+- Health Information, opens a new window from the U.S. National Institutes of Health.

 - A.D.A.M.
-Health Illustrated Encyclopedia.
+Health Illustrated Encyclopedia, opens a new window.
 Find articles clearly describing diseases, tests, symptoms, injuries, surgeries and other hospital procedures, illustrated with medical photographs and illustrations.

-Report possible problems with vaccines using FDA’s Vaccine Adverse Event Report System.
+Report possible problems with vaccines using FDA’s Vaccine Adverse Event Report System, opens a new window.

-Success rates of fertility clinics from the U.S. Centers for Disease Control Assisted Reproductive Technology (ART).
+Success rates of fertility clinics, opens a new window from the U.S. Centers for Disease Control Assisted Reproductive Technology (ART).

 Vessel Sanitation Program, opens a new window.
 Review results of cruise ship inspections and disease outbreak information.
 Ships without a U.S. port in their itinerary do not receive surprise inspections under this program.

 Health - Food Safety

 Recalls, Withdrawals and Alerts, opens a new window, from the U.S. Food and Drug Administration.
 Georgia has been one of the 10 states taking part in the U.S. Centers for Disease Control's sentinel FoodNet, opens a new window (Foodborne Diseases Active Surveillance Network).